+Figure 2 Mechanical Efficiency contour plots against Rem* and W0 at Vr0 = 0.05, with (a) 0.1, (b) 0.2, (c) 0.3 and (d) 0.4 radius ratio.

 Aside from that, minimising inter-disc spacing can greatly improve turbine performance, due to its squared term dependence within Rem*.
 This result was well expected as smaller disc spacing give rise to higher fluid velocity per channel, increasing the near wall velocity gradient leading to higher shearing power.
 This reasoning was also supported by many literature studies as such, our team straight off implement the smallest manufacturable disc spacing which was set to 0.2mm.

 Furthermore, the plots also imply that smaller radius ratio will generally give better turbine performance.
 At a fixed rotor outer radius, smaller ratio signifies greater surface exposure and thus, higher fluid momentum transfer to disc rotations.
 The above observation justifies our rotor radius dimensions, where we intend to maximise the ratio as much as possible.
 This however is limited by a few factors such as the imposed manufacturing limit which fixed the maximum outer radius; as well as choked flow occurrence which in turns restrained the minimum feasible inner radius.
 In this investigation, we have concluded that a fixed radius ratio of 0.3 would be a good balance between those two aspects to provide a good feasible range of manufacturable design simulations.